nano-o/streamlet/README.md

 A valid blockchain (or simply a chain for short) is a valid block tree in which every process has at most one successor, i.e. in which there are not forks.

 Each epoch `e` has a unique, pre-determined leader (e.g. process `(e mod N)+1`), and processes in epoch e must follow the following rules:
-- The leader proposes a new block with epoch number e that extends one of the longest notarized chains that the leader knows of (where notarized is defined below).
+- The leader proposes a new block with epoch number `e` that extends one of the longest notarized chains that the leader knows of (where notarized is defined below).
-- Every process votes for the leader's proposal as long as the proposal extends one of the longest notarized chains that the process knows of.
+- Every process votes for the leader's proposal as long as the proposal is longer than the longest notarized chains that the process knows of.
-- A block is notarized when it has gathered votes from a quorum in the same epoch, and a chain is notarized when all its blocks (except the genesis block) are.
+- A block is notarized when it has gathered votes from a quorum in the same epoch, and a chain is notarized when all its blocks, except the genesis block, are notarized.
 - When a notarized chain includes three adjacent blocks with consecutive epoch numbers, the prefix of the chain up to the second of those 3 blocks is considered final.

 For example, this is a possible scenario: